 Healthy volunteers of all ages, races, and genders are needed to continue vaccine development at the Saint Louis University Center for Vaccine Development.

 Participation in a vaccine study is voluntary and confidential.
 All study vaccines and tests are free of charge and volunteers receive compensation for time and travel.

-You will be compensated $75 per visit and $10 per phone call for participating.
+- You will be compensated $75 a visit and $10 a phone call.

 Risks and benefits will be discussed prior to enrolling in the study

 To discuss volunteering, please contact a nurse at 1-866-410-6333 (toll free) or at email@example.com and refer to study #326 or IRB # 29081.